Tom-Draper/Connectivity-Checker/README.md

 Components:

-- Frontend built with Svelte
+- Frontend built with Svelte, TypeScript and Plotly.js
 - Backend server built with Go
 - MongoDB database storing response times
 - A Go program to measure response times and update the database, scheduled as a cron job to update hourly